ThomasSteinbach/docker-dwarf-fortress/README.md

 The default installation is altered by following modifications:

 - it uses the [Ironhand upgrade package for 0.43.05](http://dffd.bay12games.com/file.php?id=11349) graphics set
-- it uses print mode VBO for maximum rendering speed
-- set FPS_CAP to 20 to allow a slower, more 'realistic' simulation
+- set FPS_CAP to 30 to allow a slower, more 'realistic' simulation

 ## usage